andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 |INSERT_TAB                |Inserts a tab symbol at the caret
 |MOVE_DOWN                 |Moves the caret one visual line down
 |MOVE_LEFT                 |Moves the caret one symbol to the left
+|MOVE_PARAGRAPH_DOWN       |Moves the caret to the end of the current paragraph, or, if already there, to the end of the next paragraph
+|MOVE_PARAGRAPH_UP         |Moves the caret to the start of the current paragraph, or, if already there, to the start of the previous paragraph
 |MOVE_RIGHT                |Moves the caret one symbol to the right
 |MOVE_TO_DOCUMENT_END      |Moves the caret to after the last character of the text
 |MOVE_TO_DOCUMENT_START    |Moves the caret to before the first character of the text